fluxionary/minetest-ballistics/API.md

 * `on_hit_node = ballistics.on_hit_node_freeze`

-  when the projectile hits a node, it will stop moving
+  when the projectile hits a node, it will stop moving.

 * `on_hit_object = ballistics.on_hit_object_stick`

-  when the projectile hits an object, it will attach itself to the object
+  when the projectile hits an object, it will attach itself to the object.
+  TODO: this function currently does *NOT* work correctly.

 * `on_punch = on_punch_redirect`